vernaillen/harmonics-website/content/en/trancedance.md

 You can listen to Trance Dance set from a previous session: [Trance Dance Music](/en/news/trancedancemusic).
 Each session different music will be used, based on the theme for that specific session.

-### Monthly sessions

-From January 2023 we start with monthly Trance Dance sessions facilitated by [Karien 'Iztacitlal'](https://www.shamanour.be/autobiografie) & [Wouter Vernaillen](/en/about)

-At the moment we don't have any new sessions planned.

-Subscribe to the :MailchimpExternalLink to stay informed about upcoming sessions.

 ### Bring your own
 * blindfold, best is dark, multi-layered fabric